 The importance of a good night’s rest remains consistent throughout a person’s life.
-Adults need 7-9 hours of sleep every day to restore and regenerate bodily functions completely.
+Sleep for seniors needs 7-9 hours every day to restore and regenerate bodily functions completely.

 However, as people grow older, they find it harder and harder to sleep.
 If you have noticed, older adults go to sleep early and wake up before everyone else.
 This is because of a change in “sleep architecture,” as Tuck puts it.